-A participant may be reported missing by roommate(s), other program participants, host family, or professor(s), among others.
-In the event of a missing program participant, the program leader or host institution representative should follow the checklist below, as appropriate in the circumstances: Notify the local host country police authorities.
+Provide regular updates (on a daily basis) to the staff in OIP.
+The staff in OIP will be in contact with the participant's designated emergency contact and the App State International Crisis Response Team.
+Daily contact between the program leader or host institution representative and the staff in OIP will continue until the crisis has been resolved.
+In case the program leader or host institution representative is contacted by a representative of the media, do not give the name of the participant or speak on behalf of App State without following the checklist below: Contact the staff person in OIP before you respond.
+OIP staff, working with University Communications, will develop responses to media inquiries.
+The OIP Communications Liaison will apprise you of media responses as needed.
+Also, please see the section of the App State-ICMP entitled Communication: Information to the Media and Public. с.
+Missing Program Participant profe rticipant may be reported missing by roommate(s), other program participants, host family, or ssor(s), among others.
+In the event of a missing program participant, the program leader or host ation representative should follow the checklist below, as appropriate in the circumstances: Notify the local host country police authorities.
 Find out how long a person must be missing before a report can be filed and what the procedure is for filling out a missing person report.
 Ask them to check hospital and city records for information concerning the missing participant.
 Contact the host university student health service (if applicable).
 Contact the host university counseling services (if applicable) in case the student has been admitted to their facilities.
 Begin writing a log of information supplied and actions taken.
 This log should be updated as the crisis progresses.
-Contact the appropriate staff in the Office of International Education and Development and inform him or her that a participant has been reported missing (see Emergency Contact Numbers on page 17).
-The staff in the Office of International Education and Development will contact the participant's designated emergency contact to inform them of the situation.
-The staff in the Office of International Education and Development will contact the App State University Police to inform them of the situation.
+Contact the appropriate staff in OIP and inform him or her that a participant has been reported missing (see Emergency Contact Numbers).
+The staff in OIP will contact the participant's designated emergency contact to inform them of the situation.
+The staff in OIP will contact the App State University Police to inform them of the situation.
 If the participant lives in a building on-campus, the program leader or host institution representative should notify that building's responsible person.
 That person should contact the participant's roommate and friends in the immediate vicinity of the participant's room and report any findings.
-The leader will then relay all information to the staff in the Office of International Education and Development.
+The leader will then relay all information to the staff in OIP.
 If the participant lives off-campus, the program leader or host institution representative should talk with the participant's roommate or host family and neighbors.
 Ask them to contact the program leader or host institution representative immediately if the participant returns.
 If the participant lives alone, the program leader or host institution representative should ask the landlord to accompany him or her to the apartment of the missing participant to look for information that may indicate the whereabouts of the participant.
 If the landlord refuses, the program leader or host institution representative should consider asking the local police to investigate.
-Contact the participant's professors and classmates to determine when the participant was last seen.
-Gather information on any unusual behavior that may have been exhibited.
-If the participant has not been located within the required amount of time (according to the host country laws), the program leader or host institution representative should file a report with the